mrakgr/Trading-Journal/journal_2025.md

 > We're up 26 million bucks.
 This month.

 2:10pm. https://youtu.be/Wg5N8ykqFFY?t=2481
-> Gold is a terrible instrument to trade intraday.
+> Gold is almost always a terrible product to trade intraday.

-Then he goes to explain why.
+Mike Bellafiore says this and then goes on to explain why.

-> There is a tremendous amount of hedging that has nothing to do with people thinking whether gold will go up or down.
+> There is a tremendous amount of hedging that's going on in gold has nothing to do with people thinking whether gold is going to go up or down.